 And all you have to do is these 2 simple things:

-It’s normal to want to ask questions or crack some code as to why an assault happened, but questioning, especially at a time of disclosing can cross that fine line of caring, to feeling attacked or blamed.
+It’s a normal human response to want to ask questions to try and understand something that doesn’t make sense in the moment, or crack some code as to why an assault happened, but questioning, especially at a time of disclosing sex abuse can cross that fine line of caring, to feeling attacked or blamed.

 How you respond, is going to have a huge impact on the trajectory of a victim’s life.
 You have that power.
-And you can either choose to help someone or your response can be hurting someone further.
+And you can either choose to help someone or harm someone further depending on how you respond.

 If you want to be a better ally for victims of sexual violence, remember this:

-Victims deserve to be viewed as honest first.
+- Victims deserve to be viewed as honest.

 If you or a loved one have experience sexual violence